jerrod-lessel/geospatial_manifold/README.md

 - Click anywhere to get a real-time hazard report
 - View your proximity to the nearest:
-  - 🔥 Fire hazard zones
+  - 🚒 Fire hazard zones
+  - 🔥 Active fires
   - 🌊 Flood zones
   - ☁️ Ozone Level
   - 🌫️ PM2.5 Concentation